Waydowntown: Production

 The majority of the film was shot in TD Square, the Calgary Eaton Centre, and Bankers Hall.
 The company's offices are situated in the TD Canada Trust Tower.
-The low-budget film was shot on digital and later transferred to 35 mm.
+The low-budget film was shot digitally and later transferred to 35 mm.

 Reception

 The film has a 70% freshness rating on Rotten Tomatoes.
 Most critics praise the satirical elements, casting, and plot.
 Others find the film to be humourless and incomplete, and the plot to be too nonsensical and uninteresting.
 The film won the Best Canadian Film Award prize at the 2000 Toronto International Film Festival.

+In 2001, an industry poll conducted by Playback named it the 10th best Canadian film of the preceding 15 years.

 The film was shown at the Calgary International Film Festival on September 19, 2019, to celebrate its 20th anniversary.

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.

+In 2025, in celebration of the film's 25th anniversary, the film was shown at Revue Cinema in Toronto as part of the 11th annual National Canadian Film Day.